Answers from Divorce Mediation Lawyers on Long Island

 Mediators do not make decisions on behalf of clients and do not "battle" with opposing attorneys.
 In our office, the mediator is an experienced attorney, with a minimum of 20 years' experience in matrimonial and family law.
-This means that the mediator can make suggestions and recommendations that will help the parties reach an agreement based upon the existing law in New York.
+Our mediator can make suggestions and recommendations to help parties reach an agreement based upon existing New York law.

-What are the benefits of mediation?
+What Are the Benefits of Mediation?

 If mediation becomes an available option, it can provide many benefits.
 Mediation is especially effective in shared parenting and joint custody situations where parents want to preserve an amicable parenting relationship.
 In our office, after the parties reach an agreement with the mediator, we draw up all of the required documents and court papers.
 There is no need to go to another attorney to draft these documents.

-This is one of the most common questions about mediation we receive, and one that is difficult to answer without reviewing the particular circumstances of a case.
-Mediation is not always right for everyone and in some cases, including those involving domestic violence or disputes, may not be an option at all.
+This is one of the most common questions we receive, and one that is difficult to answer without reviewing the particular circumstances of a case.
+Mediation is not always right for everyone.
+In some cases, including those involving domestic violence or disputes, mediation might not be an option at all.
 Mediation is simply one of several possible options you can explore as you determine the most appropriate method for finalizing your divorce.

 If you are seeking a divorce and are considering mediation, allow a member of our legal team to provide you with a free consultation.
 We are here to work personally with you and to answer any questions you may have.
 We are available 24/7 and offer evening and weekend consultations.
 Call (516) 406-8500 today.